 (Anticipated) Discrimination against Sexual Minorities in Prosocial Domains

-Keywords: taste-based discrimination, identity, LGBTQ+, political preferences, gender
+Keywords: taste-based discrimination, identity, LGBTQ+, gender, political preference, online experiments

 JEL Classification: C90, D90, J16